-If the dispute remains unresolved and if the student wishes to pursue the appeal further, the student may submit a written statement detailing his or her objections to the faculty response, along with supporting documentation, to the Area Assistant Dean with copy to the Director of Student Affairs and the Associate Dean for Academic Affairs.
+If the dispute remains unresolved and if the student wishes to pursue the appeal further, the student may submit a written statement detailing his or her objections to the faculty response, along with supporting documentation, to the Area Assistant Dean with copy to the Assistant Dean, Enrollment & Student Services and the Associate Dean for Academic Affairs.
 This statement must be submitted within fourteen (14) days following receipt of the instructor's written response.